rustamovjavohir/FastApiBuilder/README.md

 # FastAPI Builder

-FastAPI Crafter is a command-line tool designed to streamline the creation of well-organized file structures for FastAPI projects.
+FastApiFy is a command-line tool designed to streamline the creation of well-organized file structures for FastAPI projects.
 It enables developers to kickstart their projects with best practices in mind, reducing boilerplate and setup time.

 ## Features